-As a pioneer of synthwave music, Lazerhawk and his music are familiar to most fans of the genre.
-The artist’s first two albums, 2010’s Redline and 2012’s Visitors, remain pivotal and essential contributions to the genesis of retro synthesizer music alongside releases from Miami Nights 1984, Futurecop!, and College.
-Although those releases now show their age with repetitive song structures laden with uncomplicated rhythms and melodies, there is an undeniable enthusiasm and excitement in the recordings that has helped them remain attractive in the wake of the genre’s incredible evolution.
-In the five years since Visitors, the world has received one brilliant new synthwave release after another.
-New and talented musicians have flocked from other musical endeavors to take a shot at the burgeoning synthwave scene, each one pushing innovative approaches and greater technical skills.
-In short, the genre has transformed from the simplicity of Lazerhawk’s brand of Synthwave 1.0 into a more elaborate, sophisticated, and rewarding musical style.
-Sadly, Dreamrider feels like a belated and apologetic attempt at a serious musical endeavor from one of synthwave’s absentee founding fathers, and it has no chance of competing with modern releases in the scene.
+Lazerhawk’s role as a pioneer of synthwave music is undeniable.
+The artist’s first two albums, 2010’s Redline and 2012’s Visitors, remain pivotal and essential contributions to the genesis of retro synthesizer music alongside releases from Miami Nights 1984, Futurecop!, Kavinsky, and College.
+However, the genre has transformed dramatically since then, evolving into a much more elaborate, sophisticated, and rewarding style of music.
+Sadly, Lazerhawk has not progressed from the rudimentary songwriting of his early releases, and Dreamrider feels like a belated and apologetic attempt at a serious musical endeavor from one of synthwave’s absentee founding fathers.
+With its archaic song structures and overly long track lengths, Lazerhawk’s brand of Synthwave 1.0, has no chance of competing with modern releases in the scene.

 However, from the opening notes of the album’s first track, “Neon Dawn,” it’s clear the simple, monotonous compositions of Lazerhawk’s past efforts have not evolved in the seven years since Redline was released.
 In fact, they’ve somehow degenerated.
-Although it feels like an intro, “Neon Dawn” is actually a full-length song that establishes a precedent for the album with an unyielding beat and structure, maintaining a straight trajectory for its duration.
-The introduction of new melodic elements throughout the song offers a few surprises, and the first half seems like a pleasant, albeit minimal and withdrawn, effort that could play in the background of a room without causing consternation.
-But the simplicity of the structure denies any possible reward for seeing the music to its end, and it ultimately cannot come close to justifying the five-and-a-half minute running time.
+Although it feels like an intro, “Neon Dawn” drags out to a full-length song that establishes a bleak precedent for the album with its unyielding beat and song structure.
+The introduction of a few new melodic elements over the course of the track offers some surprises, and the first half seems like a pleasant, albeit minimal and withdrawn, effort that could play pleasantly in the background of a room.
+But the simplicity of the music denies any possible reward for close listening, and it ultimately cannot come close to justifying the five-and-a-half minute running time.

 “Cruise” follows up the intro track with a downtempo pace and subtle, spacey synth notes.
-Once again, the song delivers some nice moments with agreeable melodies, and new elements arrive as it progresses for a small amount of variety, but the static beat grows tedious before the track even hits its midpoint.
-A brief break in the center creates a reprieve and an opportunity to hope for something new and refreshing to arrive, yet the same beat returns with its trudging simplicity to apathetically grind out the rest of song.
-The feather light synth tones that ping and echo across the surface of the beat, although mildly pleasing, cannot compensate for the mindless drone of the rhythm, and “Cruise” offers no incentive to finish its first playthrough, let alone return to it for a second listen.
+Once again, the song delivers some agreeable moments, and new melodic elements arrive as it progresses for a small amount of variety, but the static beat and general repetition grow tedious before the track even hits its midpoint.
+A brief break in the center of the song creates a reprieve and an opportunity for something new and refreshing to arrive, yet the same beat returns with its trudging simplicity to apathetically grind out the rest of song.
+The feather light synth tones that ping and echo across the surface of the beat lack enough identity to compensate for the mindless drone of the rhythm, and “Cruise” offers no incentive to finish its first playthrough, let alone return to it for a second listen.

 The unfortunate pattern of songwriting lethargy is cemented on the ironically named third track, “Feel the Rush Tonight.”
 A pretty vocal contribution from Gunship is a welcome addition, though the brain-beating simplicity of the underlying structure is enough to send a listener scrambling for the controls by the end of the unnecessarily long five-and-a-half minute piece.
-The track could easily be salvaged with a break that introduced distinctly new song elements or a willingness to trim two or more minutes from the song’s redundant length, but the final result is a wearisome effort that pales in contrast to vocal compositions from other artists in 2017.
+The track could be elevated to at least mediocrity with a break that introduced distinctly new song elements, but no such sanctuary ever arrives.
+A willingness to trim two or more minutes from the song’s redundant song length would similarly be an improvement, but the self-indulgent running time leaves the song with no hope of competing with other vocal compositions in 2017.

 Like other early contributors to the synthwave scene, Lazerhawk has been unable to keep up with the genre he helped shape, and instead seems to have actually regressed.
 Dreamrider is a grating and often tedious effort that would be an underachiever as a debut album, even in 2012.
-As a release from an established artist in 2017, dropped into an ocean of synthwave music highlighted by brilliant and innovative songwriters from around the world, Dreamrider is a tragic offering that provides no comfort for fans who waited four years to hear from Lazerhawk.
-The recording’s potential, based on releases that are already out of date and elementary by Synthwave 2.0 standards, is left completely unfulfilled.
-Fans who are only superficially familiar with the genre may convince themselves to like this one, but everyone else can safely avoid this one and preserve their fond memories of Lazerhawk’s early albums in the process.
+As a release from an established artist in 2017, dropped into an ocean of synthwave music highlighted by brilliant and innovative releases from artists like Phaserland, Nightstop, and Wolf and Raven, Dreamrider provides no comfort for fans who waited four years to hear from Lazerhawk.
+The recording’s small potential, based on releases that are already out of date and elementary by Synthwave 2.0 standards, is left unfulfilled.
+Fans who are only superficially familiar with synthwave music may convince themselves to like this one, but everyone else can safely avoid it and preserve their fond memories of Lazerhawk’s early albums in the process.